This page explains how to set up the TinyCLR programming environment. It covers device and computer setup and deployment of a "hello world" program.

 Searchtext box in the upper right of the window to search for and install the

 TinyCLR OS Project System.
 You'll need to restart Visual Studio to let the extension installer complete the installation.

 We are now hosting our libraries online on our NuGet account.

 - Connect your device to your PC using a USB cable (make sure your device has the latest firmware installed).

 - Start Visual Studio and create a new

 C# > TinyCLR.
 New to Visual Studio or C#?
 Take a look at the getting started guide from Microsoft.

-Right click on your Project in the Solution Explorer and select
+Right click on your Project in the Solution Explorer panel and select

-Browsetab will show all the NuGet packages located in your local NuGet feed.
-Those installed are noted with a green check mark in front of the name.
+Browsetab will show all the TinyCLR NuGet packages.
+Those installed are noted with a green down arrow in front of the name.

-To install one of the packages click on the package name, click the check box to the right under "Version(s)," and click on the
+To install one of the packages click on the down arrow to the right of the package version.

 Accept the licensing agreement to install the package.